ProwlEngine/Prowl/Prowl.Editor/GUI/RenderProfiler/ProfilerDesign.md

 - [ ] `double GpuMilliseconds`
 - [ ] `ulong ClippingPrimitives`
 - [ ] `ulong InputAssemblyVertices` / `ulong InputAssemblyPrimitives` / `ulong ClippingInvocations`
+- [ ] `ulong FragmentShaderInvocations` - from the pipeline-statistics query's `FragmentShaderInvocationsBit`.
 - [ ] `int PipelineSwitchCount` - incremented once per `RecordPipelineSwitch` call on this command buffer, always-on regardless of capture.
 Shader name/material/state for each switch stays capture-tier only (`ProfiledPipelineSwitch`, gated on `_armed` in `DrawHierarchyCollector`) since